 CFDs are fast growing in popularity as a flexible alternative to traditional share trading, giving you a greater degree of leverage on your investment capital.

 Say you want to buy 1000 shares in BP.
 You could buy these shares through a stockbroker, paying the full value of the shares (1000 x the current market offer price of BP) plus a commission to the stockbroker.

-Alternatively, with InterTrader.com you could buy 1000 CFDs in BP at the live market price.
-This would give you exactly the same exposure, but to open this contract you would have to supply a margin deposit to cover any potential downside, and pay a small commission.
+Alternatively, with InterTrader you could buy 1000 CFDs in BP at the live market price.
+This would give you exactly the same exposure, but to open this contract you would only have to supply a margin deposit to cover any potential downside, and pay a small commission.

 Selling shares through a CFD provider is easy.
 You just open your contract to go short rather than long, at our bid price.
 For this reason CFDs are often used by clients who want to hedge an existing investment portfolio.

 Although originally devised for equity trading, CFDs are also used to trade indices, forex, energies, metals, commodities and more.
 Our CFD service covers a wide range of asset classes matching the scope of our spread betting service.
 As with our equity markets, the charge for all our non-equity contracts is built into the dealing spread.